st-fresh/simplehtmlsecured/README.md

 * -c - Encode and Exit.
 If a filename contains spaces, enclose the entire filename in quotation marks.
 For example, `sh -i"c:\Program Files\in.htm" -o"c:\Program Files\out.htm" -p12345 -c`

+# #1
+Currently you can see this in action at the following link: https://st-fresh.github.io/interference/mobile/interference3.html However, you can't access this unless I give you a password, so if you want to see the demo then ping me on twitter @mrdignitty (you need a working github account and reason to view).

+# #2
+## Reviewing the demo
+I started with a interfernce.html file, file was saved using the IntelliJ editor, Once saved I used the [ Input ] feature of the sh.exe GUI to browse my directory for the interference.html file, Once you select it the field next to [ Input ] in sh.exe GUI should populate with the directory-pathway to the file, Also, at the same time,
+The field next to [ Output ] in the sh.exe GUI will populate with "_interference.html" directory-pathway for new file, I suggest NOT using this file that starts with "_" because I had weird behavior when my github.io page tried to access and decrypt it, Instead I chose this name "interference3.html" and clicked [ Create ] button at base of sh.exe GUI, This will cause a new file to show up in the exact same directory, IF you choose the SAME exact file-name,
+You will be warned that you are about to overwrite the existing files data before saving to the directory with an alert in the sh.exe GUI.

+# #3
+# Using you newly encrypted file
+Navigate to your git repo with cd < repo name > in your CLI, Make sure the newly encrypted file is within a git repo -- you can copy and paste it from one directory to another just fine, Run ` git status ` in CLI to make sure git sees the new addition to your repo, Run ` git add -yourPreference ` in CLI to add it to the next commit, Run ` git push origin -yourOrigin ` in CLI to make the file live in your github.io repo to be served at HTTPS,

+# #4
+## Testing access
+Return to your browser and go to ` https://handle.github.io/path-to-encrypted-html-file-you-uploaded `, You should get an alert immediately..
+However, on some browsers your alerts are a security risk ! uhoh,

+Refer to #4.I if you need to get this working in the Brave browser, OR, You can rewrite how your encrypted file displays the password field by editing the contents of the Shadow Root of the DOCUMENT BODY, To do this you must use your for example Chrome DevTools Inspector, Once your Inspector is open click on ` #shadow-root open ` to access the root for ` <body> reveal `, Click ` reveal `,
+You will see the JS that controls the all based on ` documet.write() ` method, Now you have the current root that's loading, Right-Click on ` <script language="JavaScript"> ` DOM element within your inspectors [ Elements ] tab, Choose [ Edit as HTML ],
+This should place a new cursor within the JS that starts with ` <!--var _$a=###,_$b=new Array( `, Select-all of this text, and Copy it to OS memory, Paste into new File within your editor of choice, mind is IntelliJ, You can now proceed to first compare this to the JS shadow root that you have locally before moving forward, should be exact same, Proceed then within this newly created file to make your changes to the Alert window behavior, or remove it altogether, At this time Brave.com Browser does block your .html file

+# #5
+< explain ISO obtain >
+< explain Virtual Box dl >
+< explain new Win10VM >
+< give troubleshooting resources >